I1820/Dockerit/README.md

 git clone https://github.com/I1820/Dockerit && cd Dockerit
 ```

 2. Start MongoDB database and configure its **replication** if you want.
+Please do not expose mongodb on `0.0.0.0` if your machine have public IP.

 ```sh
 ./start.sh mongodb up -d
 ```